huaminghuangtw/Second-Brain/Untitled 34.md

 have a call-to-action at the bottom of their articles

-write from your own substantial personal life experience/expertise like you're writing an empathic tutorial that includes insider tips and details
-Share your own perspective
-write with the reader in mind (You ⇨ Me ⇨ You)
-Relate everything back to the reader (e.g., "this is what it all means for you" or "how this story affects you") ⇨ inspire people how to do something how to be someone

 Deliberate Publish: consume what you are going to create
 "Write with a book in mind."